CowKeyMan/PredictingGraffitiUsingCityLayouts/docs/results.md

 ## Regression

 In this section, we consider the problem of regression.
 Several models are trained to see which ones fit this problem better.
-The regression also has the advantage of allowing us to study the relationships between the features better.
+Fitting multiple models also has the advantage of allowing us to study the relationships between the features better.
 The two models that stood out were the Linear Regression and the Neural Network models.
 Below is the original graffiti regression heatmap, shown previously in the observations:

 ![Graffiti on buildings heatmap](/assets/images/original_graffiti_heatmap.png)
 <p align="center">
     Fig. 3.1.
 A heatmap of the existing graffiti on each building in Vancouver.
 </p>

-While the Linear Regression gave an R<sup>2</sup> score of 0.60 on the test set, the Neural Network gave a score of 0.62.
-However, these include the buildings with 0 graffiti, meaning both of these models could explain about 60% of the variance in graffiti counts.
+While the Linear Regression gave an R<sup>2</sup> score of 0.60 on the test set, the Neural Network gave a score of 0.62, meaning both of these models could explain about 60% of the variance in graffiti counts.
+However, these include the buildings with 0 graffiti.
 If we remove these and only consider the vandalized buildings, the R<sup>2</sup> of Linear Regression is 0.38, while the Neural Network is 0.41.
-If we were to use these models in another city, we would choose the Neural Network.
+Therefore, if we were to use these models in another city, we would choose the Neural Network.
 Fortunately for us, Linear Regression is not so far behind in terms of the score; hence we can use it to explain and highlight the important features which contribute to a building being more or less vandalized.

-We use the Linear Regression to highlight and explain the most contributing features because it is more interpretable than a Neural Network.
+We use the Linear Regression model to highlight and explain the most contributing features because it is more interpretable than a Neural Network.
 These features are shown in the following two tables, alongside their importance.
 The first table shows features which our model has found to deter graffiti.
 The lower the coefficient, the more they deter.
 The second table shows which features were found to increase the chances of a building being vandalized.
 The higher the coefficient, the more it encourages graffiti.
 In general, a higher absolute value of the coefficient indicates higher importance of the feature.
 To see the full feature-coefficient table for this model and other models, you may check out our [additional statistics page](add_stats_vis.md).

 |**Feature**|**Coefficient**|
 |pop\_density|-7.68047|